Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Data Base Creator/README.md

 * The image shows the flowchart to the computing eulerian angles process.
 ![flowchart body posture data base creator get eulerian angles process](https://user-images.githubusercontent.com/31509775/33280402-f15a9754-d36f-11e7-9871-1eb5bdc98da0.PNG)

 The angles are verify to delete any "none" value, if is found a none value this is replaced by the previous correct value.
-The control of the body start sending the waist angles values, and then the head angles values, next is sent the right arm angles values and finally the left arms angles values.
-All angles values must to be verify before to be sent, because the robot has a limitations in its joints moves ranges.
+The control of the angles values start sending the waist angles values, and then the head angles values, next is sent the right arm angles values and finally the left arms angles values.

 * The image shows the flowchart to verify the "none" values.
 ![flowchart body posture data base creator verify none values](https://user-images.githubusercontent.com/31509775/33280942-a906a72a-d371-11e7-8852-9f49a872f34d.PNG)